dolittle/Runtime/Documentation/setup_configuration.md

 ```

 ### event-horizon-consents.json
-Each tenant has a set of consents
+Each tenant can give consents to a set of entities given by their id's.
 ```json
 {
     <tenant-id>: [